guypeer8/skeleton.js/README.md

 }
 ```
 ---
-###### Today in the world of single page applications, a client side is a must.
+###### Today in the world of single page applications, a client side router is a must.
 Skeleton provides
-###### an efficient easy-to-use router.
+###### an efficient and easy-to-use router.
 Here is how you can use it, pretending we sell products online:
 ```js
 const router = Skeleton.Router(); // initialized router
 // set paths and handler functions